i-shubhamprakash/shubham-linux-terminal-configuration/README.md

 3) Make sure you have enabled "show hidden files" in your file explorer setting.

+4) FOR LINUX:
-4) Open the folder .shubham-terminal-configuration and Copy the content of bash_profile to .bashrc in the home folder (If .bashrc is not there in your home folder then create it manually)
+Open the folder .shubham-terminal-configuration and Copy the content of bash_profile to .bashrc in the home folder (If
+.bashrc is not there in your home folder then create it manually)

+FOR MAC:
+Move the bash_profile file to your home directory and name it .bash_profile (there's a dot at the front, now!);
+If you already have a .bash_profile file in your home directory, transfer the content from the downloaded bash_profile to your existing .bash_profile

 5) Now open the terminal and you will have a nice looking interface.